noob1183/Bedwars_Survive_Disaster/README.md

 ## SETUP INSTRUCTIONS

-_IMPORTANT NOTE: This game mode only support 5v5, 30v30, doubles, and squads_
+_IMPORTANT NOTE: This game mode only support 5v5, 30v30, doubles, and squads.
+Other game modes will bug out the game!_

 **HOST PANEL**